doctrine/orm/docs/en/tutorials/getting-started.rst

     // obtaining the entity manager
     $entityManager = EntityManager::create($conn, $config);

-The first require statement sets up the autoloading capabilities of Doctrine using the Composer autoload.
+The require_once statement sets up the class autoloading for Doctrine and its dependencies using Composer's autoloader.

 The second block consists of the instantiation of the ORM ``Configuration`` object using the Setup helper.
 It assumes a bunch